muhme/joomla-branches-tester/README.md

 scripts/xdebug 53 on
 ```

-A `.vscode/launch.json` file is also prepared
+A `.vscode/launch.json` file is also prepared for all enabled instances.
-(to simplify life, it's created in advance for all versions,
-even if they are not installed or Xdebug is not enabled).
 In [Visual Studio Code](https://code.visualstudio.com/),
 select 'Start Debugging' and choose the corresponding entry `Listen jbt-53`.